 Through corporate distribution

 Some companies provide a direct link to a managed install package or an app store entry.
 In those cases, IT will hand you a deployment link or a QR code to streamline the installation.
-How to enable vpn in edge browser
+Extension vpn microsoft edge 2026

 Installation and setup by platform